 Shapiro Didway examined relevant site data and project information to understand the existing site opportunities and constraints.
-They also performed a thorough site examination and held eleven (11) meetings with Parks & Recreation, City Engineering, Community Development, Parks Maintenance, City Police, City Recreation Programmers, a volunteer advisory group called Core Area Parking District Board and local businesses.
+They also performed a thorough site examination and held eleven (11) meetings with Parks & Recreation, City Engineering, Community Development, Parks Maintenance, City Police, City Recreation Programmers, Core Area Parking District Board, and local businesses.
 A site assessment was assembled from findings, pinpointing the history, current programming, safety concerns and site opportunities and constraints.
 This information was used to better understand the site, illustrating existing site features and the feasibility of desired improvements.